 Ryan, Kenneth J. Department of Pathology, The University of Arizona Medical Center, Tucson, Arizona.

-An acute infection of the tracheobronchial tree caused by Bordetella pertussis, a bacteria species exclusive to infected humans.
-The disease (also known as pertussis) follows a prolonged course beginning with a runny nose, and finally develops into violent coughing, followed by a slow period of recovery.
-The coughing stage can last 2–4 weeks, with a whooping sound created by an exhausted individual rapidly breathing in through a narrowed glottis after a series of wrenching coughs.
-The classical disease occurs in children 1–5 years of age, but in immunized populations infants are at greatest risk and adults with attenuated (and unrecognized) disease constitute a major source of transmission to others.
+An acute respiratory tract infection caused by Bordetella pertussis.
+Whooping cough, also known as pertussis, is a highly contagious infection of the tracheobronchial tree (system of airways) of the respiratory tract.
+The causative agent is the bacterium known as Bordetella pertussis (see illustration).
+Pertussis is commonly called whooping cough as a result of a whooping sound made by an infected person when trying to gasp for air after a bout of coughing.
+The disease follows a prolonged course, beginning with a runny nose and later developing into fits of violent coughing, followed by a slow period of recovery.
+The coughing stage can last 2 to 4 weeks, with the whooping sound being created by an exhausted individual rapidly breathing in through a narrowed glottis after a series of wrenching coughs.
+The classical disease occurs in children who are 1 to 5 years of age.
+Infants are at greatest risk, and adults with attenuated (and unrecognized) disease constitute a major source of transmission to others.
+See also: Bordetella; Medical bacteriology; Respiratory system disorders

 The content above is only an excerpt.